DominikaDu/dominikadu.github.io/other.md

 ### MIT Physics Graduate Application Assistance Program

-I am proud to bring your attention to the newly established assistance program for the Physics graduate program at MIT, PhysGAAP, which I'm currently involved in kicking off.
+I am proud to bring your attention to the newly established assistance program for the Physics graduate program at MIT, PhysGAAP, which I'm currently involved in kicking off as part of the Graduate Admissions Advisory Council at MIT Physics.
 PhysGAAP is designed to pair prospective graduate school applicants with current graduate students to assist them through the application process, provide insight into graduate school and the MIT Physics Department, provide feedback on their application, and answer any questions they might have.
 {: style="text-align: justify"}

-Please check back for links and more information.
+[Here](https://web.mit.edu/physics/prospective/graduate/PhysGAAP_poster.pdf) is our amazing poster and [here](https://web.mit.edu/physics/prospective/graduate/application_guidance.html) is a link to more information on PhysGAAP as well as other student resources we managed to push through.
 {: style="text-align: justify"}

 ### Discover Summer Academy